 Nehemiah and his group began their inspection of the walls of Jerusalem.
 He tells us that he left the city through the Valley Gate.
 This gate was on the west side of the city in the neighborhood of the present Jaffa Gate.
 In the Bible, a valley usually symbolizes a place of sorrow, trials, and humbling so it seems very fitting that this is where Nehemiah would start.
 Physically, it was a long distance between this gate and the other gates.
 The Dung Gate was the gate where all of the trash was taken out of the city to be burned.

-Then I moved on toward the Fountain Gate and the King's Pool, but there was not enough room for my mount to get through; so I went up the valley by night, examining the wall.
-Finally, I turned back and reentered through the Valley Gate.
+Then I went on to the Fountain Gate and the Kingâs Pool, but there was no room for the animal under me to pass.
+So I went up the valley in the dark and went on inspecting the wall; then I turned back, entered through the Valley Gate and returned,

 Nehemiah continued his examination of the situation regarding the security of the city of Jerusalem.